printix/Power-BI/Readme.md

 Now you can edit the $StorageMapping object, so it reflects your own environment.
 Follow the instructions carefully!
 Please note that the Storage accounts you specify here must exist before running the runbook!

  ![AzureAutomation_EditStorageMapping.PNG](./Images/Documentation/AzureAutomation_EditStorageMapping.PNG)

  When you have successfully filled out the StorageMapping object, you should click **save** and then do a test of the code by clicking on the **test pane** button on the top menu.

 Fill out the relevant parameters as described in the documentation.
-**Partnerid ** is your printix partner ID.
+**PartnerID ** is your Printix partner ID.
 **ClientCredentialsName** is the credential asset you created in step 1.2.
-**DeleteExtractedData** will delete the temporary data extract if set to True, after it's successfully uploaded to it's final destination.
+**DeleteExtractedData** will delete the temporary data extract if set to True, after it's successfully uploaded to its final destination.
 **DaysToExtract** controls how many days of data to extract from the Printix API.
 The valid range is 1-89.

 If you experience any problems while running the test, you should turn on verbose debugging by setting the $VerbosePreference variable to 'Continue' and rerun the test.
 This will give you a much more detailed output.